untitled-alvin/x-packages/universal_datastores/projectbrief.md

-# Product Brief

-## 1\.
-Overview

-  - **Feature Name:** Universal Datastore Dart Package

-  - **Objective:** To create a robust, reusable, and easily manageable Dart package (`universal_datastore`) for generating and consuming mock data using local database(Isar), accelerating frontend development and improving testability.

-  - **Why:** This package solves the problem of UI development being blocked by unavailable backend APIs by providing a stable, controllable, and fast local data source.
-It enhances testability by offering consistent data for unit and integration tests and improves development flexibility by allowing easy simulation of various data states.

-## 2\.
-Success Criteria

-This feature will be considered complete when the following conditions are met.
-These must be specific and measurable.

-  - [x] The code runs without errors.

-  - [x] All new unit tests pass.

-  - [x] The feature meets all functional requirements described below.

-  # Product Brief

-## 1\.
-Overview

-  - **Feature Name:** Universal Datastore Dart Package

-  - **Objective:** To create a robust, reusable, and easily manageable Dart package (`universal_datastore`) for generating and consuming mock data using the local Drift database, accelerating frontend development and improving testability.

-  - **Why:** This package solves the problem of UI development being blocked by unavailable backend APIs by providing a stable, controllable, and fast local data source.
-It enhances testability by offering consistent data for unit and integration tests and improves development flexibility by allowing easy simulation of various data states.

-## 2\.
-Success Criteria

-This feature will be considered complete when the following conditions are met.
-These must be specific and measurable.

-  - [x] The code runs without errors.

-  - [x] All new unit tests pass.

-  - [x] The feature meets all functional requirements described below.

   - [x] The code adheres to the project standards defined in `GEMINI.md`.

   - [x] The `universal_datastore` package successfully integrates with Drift for efficient data storage and retrieval.